Saassoso/charif-labs-infra/README.md

 -   **Authentication Loop**: Ensure `auth.your-domain.com` has a `bypass` policy in Cloudflare Access and Keycloak client redirect URIs are correct.
 -   **403 Forbidden / Access Denied**: Check Keycloak user groups/roles and Cloudflare Zero Trust Audit Logs (`Zero Trust` → `Access` → `Audit Logs`).

-*For more detailed troubleshooting, refer to [09 — Maintenance and Troubleshooting](docs/09-Maintenance-and-Troubleshooting.md).*
+*For more in-depth troubleshooting guides, common issue resolutions, log locations, restart procedures, and break-glass steps, refer to [09 — Maintenance and Troubleshooting](docs/09-Maintenance-and-Troubleshooting.md).*

 ---

 ## 🤝 Contributing

-This project is maintained for the CHARif-LABS-INFRA PFE.
-While direct contributions are not expected for the final submission, the following general guidelines apply for any future development or extensions:
+This project is primarily maintained for the CHARif-LABS-INFRA PFE (Projet de Fin d'Études).
+While direct contributions are not solicited for the immediate submission, the following general guidelines are provided for any future development, extensions, or community involvement:

 1.  **Fork the Repository:** Start by forking this repository.
 2.  **Create a New Branch:** For each feature or bug fix, create a new branch (e.g., `feature/new-service`, `bugfix/wazuh-password`).